 Sport England advise that the ideal budget to maintain a pitch is £12,000 a year.
 With the minimum being £6,000.
 In reality, local authorities are lucky if they are able to allocate £2,000 – £3,000 to the task.

-In Sheffield, on the rare occasion money is available to provide a good pitch, word soon get around and the lovely grass gets hammered with over use – everybody and their granny wants a piece.
-Sports I never new existed find their way for training an informal matches.
+In Sheffield, on the rare occasion money is available to provide a good pitch, word soon spreads and the lovely grass gets hammered with over use – everybody and their granny wants to play.
+Sports I never new existed find their way for training and informal matches.
 If this isn’t enough, the pitches are wide open to abuse from cars, motor cycles, dog mess, and Civil War.

 Alan, the Civil War Enactment Society want to set up camp on your new pitch.

 No, they want to camp around the perimeter and, for safety, keep the gun powder in the middle.
 And, in this area – points to map – they want to keep the horses.

 Leaving out the swearing which followed, this resulted in old Ernest and myself camping out on site to repel the Cavaliers and Round Heads.